destroyedlolo/Mer-de-Glace/README.md

 * `rootDirectory=` the root directory of document to track
 * `DBFile=` where the state backup is stored

-:bulb: Different data stored (photo, music, films) ?
-Run dedicated **MerDeGlaced** for each of them, using dedicated configuration file with separate rootDirectory, DBFile and rendez-vous.
-It will spead up all operations.
+:bulb: Different data kinds (photo, music, films) ?
+Run a **MerDeGlaced** for each of them, using customized configuration file with dedicated rootDirectory, DBFile and rendez-vous.

 ### 2- Start MerDeGlaced